samuelgozi/firebase-firestore-lite/README.md

 It is possible to get multiple documents with one request by using the `db.batchGet` method.

-The `batchGet` method can receives an array of document references, or if you prefer you can just pass document paths.
+The `batchGet` method can receives an array of References(of documents) or if you prefer you can just pass the paths.

 ```js
 // Using an array of references: